 Lydia Johnson - Operations Manager

 Lydia joined WFN in 2019 and supports the team across charity operations.
-Within fundraising, Lydia is Chair of WFN NextGen; she works with the Head of Communications on social media events and engagement; with the Head of Grants she is working on the development of the WFN Winner Network; and as office manager she leads on managing WFN’s IT systems, office facilities and administration.
+Within fundraising, Lydia is Chair of WFN NextGen; she works with the Head of Communications on social media events and engagement; with the Head of Grants she is working on the development of the WFN Winner Network; and as office manager she leads on managing WFN’s IT systems, facilities and administration.
 Lydia holds a BA in Art History and an MSc in Conservation Science from Imperial College London.
-She is a passionate naturalist, and completed her training as a FGASA certified field guide in South Africa in 2017 and has experience in social media management, social and environmental corporate responsibility and events management.
+She is a passionate naturalist, and completed her training as a FGASA certified field guide in South Africa in 2017.
+Outside of work she enjoys classical music and martial arts.

 Janice Law - Head of Grants

 Janice manages WFN’s grants programmes for the Whitley Awards and Continuation Funding, including applications and reporting.
 She is the primary liaison with winners and leads on development of 200 strong global alumni network.
 Janice has worked on various conservation and environmental initiatives, from managing the United for Wildlife online learning project at the Zoological Society of London to delivering greenhouse gas reporting programmes in the UK and abroad.
 She has also assisted in marine research projects tagging hawksbill turtles in Costa Rica and monitoring white shark populations in South Africa.
 Janice holds an MSc in Conservation Science from Imperial College London and joined WFN in 2019.

 Georgie White - Head of Partnerships